 The mission of the Climate Change and Wildlife Working Group is to foster research, professional development, and information exchange on contemporary climate change, impacts on ecological systems, and responsive natural resource management for members of The Wildlife Society.
 Topics of interest to the working group include: direct and indirect impacts of contemporary climate change on wildlife, mitigation of greenhouse gas emissions, best management practices, synergistic threats, monitoring, and strategic conservation.
 The working group welcomes members from government agencies, universities, nongovernmental organizations, and the private sector.

-The Conservation and Outreach Education Working Group works to instill and foster a land ethic and an understanding of ecological principles among today’s citizens.
+The Conservation Education and Outreach Working Group works to instill and foster a land ethic and an understanding of ecological principles among today’s citizens.
 It provides a forum for TWS members to cooperate in helping build public support for wildlife management programs.
 The working group provides for the exchange and advancement of ideas in elementary and secondary curricula, development of innovative outreach programs, infusion of critical learning skills in conservation education, conservation and environmental writing, and teaching techniques.
+Visit our Facebook page.

 Early Career Professional Working Group

 The Early Career Professional Working Group is a new working group dedicated to addressing the challenges and opportunities that early career wildlife professionals encounter.
-We welcome the full spectrum of wildife professionals to contribute to our efforts.
-Contact: Maggi Sliwinski firstname.lastname@example.org.
+We welcome the full spectrum of wildlife professionals to contribute to our efforts.
 Visit our Facebook site.

 Forestry and Wildlife Working Group

 Forest management decisions affect a large array of wildlife species and habitats.
 The impacts that forestry has on wildlife occur at multiple spatial scales and range across ownership types including National and State Forests, industrial timberlands, and small private woodlots.
-The purpose of the working group is to provide a forum for TWS members with common professional interest to communicate, exchange information, facilitate continuing education, and increase public awareness on matters related to the impacts of forest management on wildlife.
+The purpose of the Forestry and Wildlife Working Group is to provide a forum for TWS members with common professional interest to communicate, exchange information, facilitate continuing education, and increase public awareness on matters related to the impacts of forest management on wildlife.

 Human Dimensions Working Group